floschliep/ColorWell/README.md

 An implementation of the color well similar to iWork, inspired by [DFColorWell](https://github.com/danieljfarrell/DFColorWell).

-All custom drawing is done with layers, the usual NSEvent methods (mouseDown:, mouseUp:) are implemented to keep track of the control's state and turn on or off different drawing options.
+All custom drawing is done with layers, the usual NSEvent methods (mouseDown:, mouseUp:) are implemented to keep track of the control's state and turn/off different drawing options.
 Colors can only be selected from a predefined set of colors, unlike [DFColorWell](https://github.com/danieljfarrell/DFColorWell).
 Data source methods must be implemented to fill the popover grid with color cells.

 Any improvements welcomed.